Logo

 • User-friendly interface for non-developers.

-• Quick setup for straightforward automation.
+• Quick setup for simple automation.

 Limitations: